A Brooklyn Bathroom Remodel Stays True to Its Roots

 - Where: Boerum Hill, Brooklyn, New York

-- Primary renovation: Bring a vintage pink-and-black bathroom into modern-day while keeping it classic.
+- Primary renovation: Bring a vintage pink-and-black Brooklyn bathroom into the modern-day while keeping it classic.

 - Sweeten general contractor